emmercm/igir/docs/usage/personal.md

 !!! note

     See the full [Analogue Pocket](hardware/analogue-pocket.md) page for more detailed information.

+I started writing Igir while I was home-bound with COVID-19, waiting for my Analogue Pocket preorder to ship.
+I had tried using several other ROM managers, but found all of them unintuitive (and mostly incompatible with my MacBook).

 I have this script `igir_pocket_sync.sh` at the root of my Analogue Pocket's SD card: